munenepeter/chungu/README.md

 # Chungu

-A simple online shop for accesories
+An upcoming online shop for accesories